Allocating experiment audiences

 Allowing variation reassignment should be the default for your experiments.
 If you are unsure if you need to allow or disallow variation reassignment, we suggest you allow variation reassignment.

-You should only rarely prevent users from switching variations during an experiment by disabling variation reassignment.
+You should only rarely prevent contexts from switching variations during an experiment by disabling variation reassignment.
 You may want to disable variation reassignment for substantial changes, such as major navigation menu or UI changes.
 You can disable variation reassignment by clicking Advanced, then checking the Prevent variation reassignment when increasing traffic checkbox.

 Checking the Prevent variation reassignment when increasing traffic checkbox prevents variation reassignment only if you change the amount of traffic in your experiment audience by editing a running experiment using the experiment's Edit button.
 To learn more, read Editing experiments.